zhanglei923/rk-offlinedev/README.md

 # rk-offlinedev

 NOTICE:
 This is a `PRIVATE` toolkit, to Copy/Integrate/Clone/Mondify/Publish please contact the author.
+This tookit are *NOT* allowed to be used in Liability/Trademark use/Patent use/Warranty purposes.

 LISCENSE: